 Average Slip and Fall Settlement Australia

-At Splatt Lawyers, it’s free to know how much compensation is available when harmed by the negligence of others.
 Our 100% no-win, no-fee lawyers offer legal advice regarding slip and fall payouts.
-Learn if you have a valid claim, your recommended next steps, and likely outcome – Call: 1800 700 125
+For free, they can advise if you have a valid claim, your legal options and likely outcome – Call 1800 700 125

 Coles Slip and Fall Case Study (Coles Supermarkets Australia Pty Ltd v Haleluka)